gregwebs/haskell-xss-sanitize/README.md

 style attribute
 ----------------
 style attributes are now *parsed* with the css-text and autoparsec-text dependencies.
 They are then ran through a white list for properties and keywords.
 Whitespace is not preserved.
+This code was again translated from sanitizer.py, but uses attopoarsec-text instead of regexes.

 data attributes
 -------------------------